sav-che/TL-2/Authors/Backhouse, James {std. Backhouse}.md

-> [!cite] BHL link: this entry starts at [page 88](https://www.biodiversitylibrary.org/item/103414#page/136/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 88](https://www.biodiversitylibrary.org/page/33120219) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Backhouse, James Sr. {std.
 Backhouse} (Suppl.)|second entry]] for this author

 ### Author

-Backhouse, James (1794-1869), British nurseryman and missionary of the Society of Friends who collected in the Southern Hemisphere 1831-1841. (*Backhouse*).
+Backhouse, James (1794-1869), British nurseryman and missionary of the Society of Friends who collected in the Southern Hemisphere 1831-1841.
+**Abbreviated name**: *Backhouse*

 #### Herbarium and types